 Screenshot image file in png format:

-How to Take Screenshot for Failed Test cases in Selenium WebDriver
+How to Take a Screenshot of Failed Test Cases?

 The Solution to this problem can be handled by capturing a screenshot of the webpage when the test case fails.
 By seeing the screenshot, you could easily identify where exactly the script got failed.